-Unfortunately completely severing the Cochlear Nerve will not result in the end of Tinnitus.
+Unfortunately completely severing the Cochlear Nerve will not be the end of the Tinnitus.
 Subjective Tinnitus is a sound that has no external source.
 Sounds might include:

 Gaze-modulated Tinnitus (GET); can be a result of single sided Vestibular Schwannoma removal and does not need to be bilaterally occurring to happen.
 It is similar to Phantom Limb Syndrome (Deprivation of sensory input) where eye movement results in different sounds that only the individual with GET can hear.
 Eye movement in different directions can change volume and tone of the sound.

 There are additional forms of Tinnitus unlikely to result from NF2 issues that are a result of either other conditions, loud noises or medications.
 Objective Tinnitus is a health related form, also unlikely for NF2, Vestibular Schwannoma damage.